 With over 90 million users today, KakaoTalk’s success seems like an overnight fairytale.
 It isn’t.
 The company has had its fair share of struggles.
 Like any startup, Kakao’s road to success was paved with blood and sweat.

 In December 2003, JB Lee graduated from Seoul National University.
-Upon graduation, he a company that does document solutions for web and mobile.
+Upon graduation, he founded a company that does document solutions for web and mobile.
 While working on that, he got to know Brian Kim, an influential figure in Korea’s tech ecosystem.
 Brian founded Hangame, a giant gaming company, which eventually merged with search engine Naver to form NHN.

 Together with Brian, the duo founded IWILAB in 2006 and started to work on several web 2.0 projects but with only limited success.
 Things began to change when the first smartphone was introduced in Korea in 2009 and eventually went mainstream.
 It was then that some of the team saw the opportunity to build a world-class smartphone application.